 • Windy Conditions.
 Fish can get fairly aggressive when the wind blows, and an aggressive colored bait like fire tiger will entice wind-driven bass best.
 Whenever the wind blows, try a fire tiger spinnerbait kept a foot or two below the wind-smeared surface chop - and prepare for savage strikes.

 Gizzard Shad ~ Hole-In-One Skirt.
-A pale blue sheen is an innate tone almost always appearing on shad.
-Shad may show at least some sign of an iridescent aqua or pale metallic blue tinge at any and all times of year.
+The dorsal or top half is a smoky blue color.
+The belly or bottom half is milky white pearl with a blue blush to it.
+This skirt has that pale blue sheen which is an innate tone almost always appearing on shad.
+Especially in mid- to late summer, shad may exhibit a more pronounced blue appearance than at other times of the year.
+However, shad may show at least some sign of an iridescent aqua or pale metallic blue tinge at any and all times of year.
 So don't hesitate to use this outstandingly productive skirt all year long.
-However, especially in mid- to late summer, shad may exhibit a more pronounced blue appearance than at other times of the year - hence the name "summer shad" for this blue-tinged skirt pattern.

 Try Gary Yamamoto's blue pearl w/silver (color #031), blue pearl hologram (#239) or daiquiri ice (#237) soft plastic baits as trailers with this skirt.